Camping with Pack 9 Cub Scouts

 Cub Scout Outdoor/Hiking Essentials

-The following “Cub Scout Outdoor Essentials” list is from the Boy Scouts of America, who says, “The following items should be available for each Cub Scout on an outdoor trip.
+The following “Cub Scout Outdoor Essentials” list is from Scouting.org, which says, “The following items should be available for each Cub Scout on an outdoor trip.
 Consider a small fanny pack or similar bag to organize the items and make them easy to carry without interfering with normal activities:”

 • First-aid kit